-I have removed myself from YouTube and Twitter.
-On facebook, I have a closed group.
-I do not use my personal facebook profile, I post nothing on it, it’s simply a tool to enable me to run my group and be a part of a couple of other groups I find of interest.
+I do not use my personal facebook profile, I post nothing on it, it’s simply a tool to enable me to run my BeyondTheVan page and be a part of a couple of other groups I find of interest.

 Private, from now on

-Something I have been thinking about on and off for a fair few months is do I want to keep blogging for the entire world to see, or would I prefer to keep it all relatively private.
-I’ve decided on the latter.
-No more will my van advertise my website/blog either.
+Something I have been thinking about on and off for a fair few months is do I want to keep blogging for the entire world to see, or would I prefer to keep some of it relatively private.
+I’ve decided on both.
 My life is my own and I shall share it with those who I choose.
 My decision wasn’t overly straight forward – when travelling alone, blogging is a good way to share your adventures with others.
-By going private, I will have the best of both worlds.
+By going semi private, I will have the best of both worlds.

-This is my final public blog post.
-Whilst I very much enjoy creating blogs, there’s no need for the public world to be reading them.
+Whilst I very much enjoy creating blogs, there’s no need for the public world to be reading all of them.
 I fully intend to continue blogging, and those subscribed to my blog (see below) will still receive an email notifying them of new posts.
-However, random visitors to my site will find no blog at all.
+However, random visitors to my site will find only the public posts.

-So if you’d like to still read my blogs, please do make sure you subscribe if you haven’t already.
+So if you’d like to still read all of my blogs, please do make sure you subscribe if you haven’t already.

 That’s a very daunting and official word – subscribe.
 All it means is pop your email address into the box on the front page of BeyondTheVan.com (or below) and when I post a new blog, you’ll receive a quick email letting you know and giving you the link to read it.
 I don’t do anything at all with your email address and never will.
 It’s not passed on to anyone else and at any time if you decide you no longer want email notifications, you can easily opt out by clicking the link in any email you get from me.